-The techniques coming from Complex Analysis (to be precise, the Phrmagm\'en-Lindel\"off principle) were decisive in the proof of the above result, as well as in the proof of the following extension of it obtained by Beurling in 1964 (whose proof seems to have been lost, until Hörmander \cite{Hormander} in 1991 provided a full proof, based on personal notes taken during a discussion of this result with Beurling himself): if $f\in L^{1}(\R)$ and if
+The techniques coming from Complex Analysis (to be precise, the Phrmagm\'en-Lindel\"of principle) were decisive in the proof of the above result, as well as in the proof of the following extension of it obtained by Beurling in 1964 (whose proof seems to have been lost, until Hörmander \cite{Hormander} in 1991 provided a full proof, based on personal notes taken during a discussion of this result with Beurling himself): if $f\in L^{1}(\R)$ is such that